laughtrey/cis83/README.md

 # CIS 83 - Python - zyBooks

+### Fall '19

 ## Projects

 ## 1 Variables and Expressions
->Assignment operators and arithmetic operations in Python.
+>Sept-8 Assignment operators and arithmetic operations in Python.
 Here we go again!
+## 2 Types
+>Sept-11 Basic arithmetic, I like how python can read input though.
+Super quick.